Staying Home for the Summer: Tips for Creating a DIY Intensive

 Home Studio Advantages

-JonMarie Johnson in a summer class at Louisville Ballet School, her home studio
+JonMarie Johnson in a summer class at Louisville Ballet School, her home studio.
+Photo by Kateryna Sellers, courtesy Louisville Ballet.

-Last year, Louisville Ballet School student JonMarie Johnson decided to stay home because she was leaving for college that fall and a summer program proved cost-prohibitive.
+Former Louisville Ballet School student JonMarie Johnson decided to stay home the summer after high school graduation because she was leaving for college that fall and an intensive proved cost-prohibitive.
 But Johnson, who had previously attended intensives at Pacific Northwest Ballet School and Pittsburgh Ballet Theatre School, quickly recognized the benefits.
 “You have the advantage of being more immediately comfortable in the situation,” she says.
 “It sounds silly, but even the comfort level you have in the studio space itself contributes to your improvement.”

 Johnson also appreciated training with a small group of 20 dancers and with teachers who knew her and what she needed most.
 “I think I improved more that summer than I ever had before,” she says.
 Schissler says that, at her own studio, she can give her students opportunities that large intensives don’t have the flexibility to do.
 “Last summer I had three-hour technique classes,” she says.
 “Their improvement was incredible because we had so much time and I know them all so well.”